IBM-Cloud/ansible-collection-ibm/docs/ibm_service_instance.rst

     (Required for new resource) The plan type of the service

-  tags (False, list, None)
-    None

   wait_time_minutes (False, int, 10)
     Define timeout to wait for the service instances to succeeded/deleted etc.

-  name (True, str, None)
-    (Required for new resource) A name for the service instance

-  parameters (False, dict, None)
-    Arbitrary parameters to pass along to the service broker.
-Must be a JSON object

   id (False, str, None)